|

 within each part:

-- cut-and-dried identifications: basic factual information (small
+- cut-and-dried questions about basic factual information, including dates (small

 credit per item, and a small component of the exam)